samuellario/samuellario/README.md

 # Hi there!

 I'm Samuel, a backend-focused DAM student based in Seville.
-I'm passionate about building robust server-side systems, designing efficient APIs, and solving data management challenges.
-I am currently seeking my first professional opportunity as a Backend Developer.
+I'm passionate about server-side systems, APIs, and data management — and actively learning by building projects and contributing to open source.
+Currently looking for my first opportunity as a Backend Developer.

 These days I'm focused on:
 * **Backend Core:** Java, Python, Node.js, PHP